-ReligionAndPublicLife.org is a social learning community built on the premise that religiously literate and legally literate professionals are uniquely positioned to promote peaceful coexistence between people of all religions and none.
+ReligionAndPublicLife.org is built on the premise that religiously literate and legally literate professionals are uniquely positioned to promote peaceful coexistence between people of all religions and none.

 Civic Education for a Common Good

 We use KSAM skills (pronounced Kah-Sam) to define religious literacy: Knowledge and cultural understanding of religion; Skills required to research religion and encounter differences; Attitudes needed to emphatically relate with the religious other; and Motivation to do no harm and to do good.

 We define legal literacy as fluency in not only knowing the constitutional and human rights protections afforded to all people but the virtuous commitment to defend those rights for people other than ourselves.